Jurwen/Swept-Volume/README.md

 >Top: A wire-like ball rolls forward while offsetting, changing its genus from 41 to 29.
 Bottom: The time-colored sweep boundary and sharp creases (2nd row), in transparency (3rd row, creases hidden for clarity), and a cut-away view (bottom row).

-Given any sweep represented as a smooth time-varying implicit function satisfying a genericity assumption, this algorithm produces a watertight and intersection-free surface that faithfully captures the geometric and topological features.
+Given any sweep represented as a smooth time-varying implicit function satisfying a genericity assumption, this algorithm produces a watertight and intersection-free surface that faithfully approximates the geometric and topological features.

 ## Build